josenalde/eja-ai-audio-handout/README.md

 # eja-ai-audio-handout
-a ai-based script for generating audio material in order to help people with reading disorders
+an ai-based script for generating audio material in order to help people with reading disorders